pmgducati/Vectrex-Projects/README.md

 # Vectrex-Projects
-I created a few things for my Vectrex
+I created a few things for my Vectrex:

+I have included the Gerber files for the PCBs in the controller and STLs of all the 3D printed parts. (the Eagle PCBs and Solidworks CAD Models are also inlcuded).
+Feel free to use my designs for yourself and modifiy them as you see fit.

+The designs are for personal use and may not be used for commericial use.

   1. A analog controller with a x-Axis sterring wheel, exposed center adjustment, headphone jack for foot pedal controls and a toggle to change what button the footpedal triggers.
      ![PXL_20231209_202842810](https://github.com/pmgducati/Vectrex-Projects/assets/20894227/2b209c28-07cf-47cf-a772-0f3049afb3a2)
      ![PXL_20231209_202845082](https://github.com/pmgducati/Vectrex-Projects/assets/20894227/e5e69397-b857-4dc7-937c-a270c1a7c02e)